Bright-Path/brightpath.github.io/src/content/beer/jean’s-run-west-coast-ipa.md

   A west coast style IPA that’s brewed with just two row and some carafoam then dry hopped with a lot of Mosaic and Citra.
 It’s tropical, dank and crushable.
-tap: false
+tap: true
-tap_loc: 9
+tap_loc: 11
-canned: false
+canned: true
 logo: /upload/draft-only.svg
 images:
   - image: /upload/jeans-run.jpg